There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 - Mad Radio has got great outdoor seating and a giant Jenga.
 DJs perform every weekend.
 Close at 4 am!

-Best nightclubs to party and enjoy great Medellin’s nightlife
+Best nightclubs to party in Medellin

 In Medellin, most of the nightclubs close at 4 am.
 According to the place you’re heading to, you will have to give up the flip-flop and shorts.
 Moreover, hype clubs won’t let you in if you’re a bunch of dudes – Like a bachelor party.
 Most of them charge a cover between 20 – 50 000 COP.

 - La Tienda la 70 is a typical Colombian club with dazzling lights and loud music.
-Buy a cheap aguardiente bottle and go with the flow | La 70
+Buy a cheap Aguardiente bottle and go with the flow | La 70

-- Dulce Jesus Mio hosts typical Colombian parties with aguardiente, entertainment, colorful lights, loud music | Barrio Colombia
+- Dulce Jesus Mio hosts typical Colombian parties with aguardiente, entertainment, colorful lights, and loud music | Barrio Colombia

-- Calle 9+1 is a perfect spot for backpackers or people who don’t want to bother with a dress code.
+- Calle 9+1 is a perfect spot for backpackers or people who don’t want to follow a dress code.
 Cool artists and DJ’s | Parque Lleras, El Poblado

-- The Blue Bar is for old school music lovers | Parque Lleras, El Poblado
+- The Blue Bar is for old-school music lovers | Parque Lleras, El Poblado

 - Vintrash is one of the most famous clubs in El Poblado.
 2 Floors and a Rooftop.
 They play 2 kinds of music, Reggaeton an Electro.
 They host the language exchange Gringo Tuesday | Provenza, El Poblado